ezsystems/docker-php/README.md

-# PHP Docker image for use with eZ Platform
+# Example of PHP Docker image for use with eZ Platform

-> **Beta**: Instructions and Tools in this repository is currently in Beta for community testing & contribution, and might change without notice.
+> **Example/Internal**: Instructions and Tools in this repository is provided as an example, which you can take and customize to your needs if you want to.
+This is something we use activly internally for QA and Demo use, and thus might change without notice _(we version the images, but only latests version receives updates)_.
-> See [online Docker Tools documentation](https://doc.ez.no/display/DEVELOPER/Docker+Tools) for known issues and further information.
+> If you are looking to have a ready made Docker environment for local development see https://ezsystems.github.io/launchpad/
+> If you are looking for ready made, optimized, development and production hosted environment see [eZ Platform Cloud](https://ez.no/Blog/We-Are-Launching-eZ-Platform-Cloud-Speeding-Up-Development-of-Your-Projects)

-This Git repository contains source code for eZ Systems provided Docker PHP images [avaiable on Docker Hub](https://hub.docker.com/r/ezsystems/php/) that in the future will be supported and recommended by [eZ Systems](http://ez.no/) for use with [eZ Platform](http://ezplatform.com/) and [eZ Studio](http://ezstudio.com/).
+This Git repository contains source code for eZ Systems provided Docker PHP images [available on Docker Hub](https://hub.docker.com/r/ezsystems/php/).

-The Docker images here extends [official PHP images](https://hub.docker.com/_/php/) and includes php-cli, php-fpm, [composer](https://getcomposer.org/), [blackfire](https://blackfire.io/), tweaks and extensions for optimal use with any advance Symfony applications *(like eZ Platform and eZ Studio)*.
+The Docker images here extends [official PHP images](https://hub.docker.com/_/php/) and includes php-cli, php-fpm, [composer](https://getcomposer.org/), [blackfire](https://blackfire.io/), tweaks and extensions for optimal use with any advance Symfony applications *(like eZ Platform and eZ Platform EE)*.

+_NOTE: The images here, just like the official once they extend, are meant to follow Dockers 1 main process recommendation from Docker per image, adding additional services to the image is not recommended.
+If so start from scratch with something else._

 ## Overview

 PHP image that aims to technically support running:
 - eZ Platform
-- eZ Studio
+- eZ Platform EE
-- eZ Publish 5.4 *(might not be officially supported for php7, will either way require latest 5.4.x version)*
+- eZ Publish 5.4 *(latests 5.4.x version)*
 - Symfony *(As in any symfony-standard like app that have same or less requirements then eZ Platform)*

 ## Images